geekwise/geekwise_edc_round_two_review/README.md

 #Week 7: (03/14/16 - 03/18/16)
 	##Overview Of Concepts Covered
+	- 12 page site built from DustyBuns.com
+	- Emphasis on complex CSS sections
+	- pseudo selectors and stacking class
+	- Introduction to CSS animations

 #Week 8: (03/21/16 - 03/25/16)
 	##Overview Of Concepts Covered
-	- Introduction to Javascript
+	- Debugging previous projects (GeekwiseAcademy.com & DustyBuns.com)
-	- Emphasis on Create of CRUD
+	- Emphasis on interaction with a Project Manager
-	- For Loops and If Statementes
+	- Working on a complete site from mockup to static HTML/CSS
-	- Introduction to Event Listeners
+	- Introduction to workflow concepts for production work

 #Week 9: (03/28/16 - 04/01/16)
 	##Overview Of Concepts Covered